-Cross-correlation and spectral analysis have proven invaluable tools for quantifying the frequency dependent characteristics of the human subject.
-The cross-spectral density function, or cross-spectrum $S{xy}(f)$, can be obtained from the random target x(t) and random response y(t) by taking the Fourier transform of the cross-correlation function $r{xy}(\tau)$, that is, $S{xy}(f) = F\{r{xy}(\tau)\}$, or in the frequency domain via $S{xy}(f) = X(f)Y(f)^$, or by a nonparametric system identification approach (e.g., "spa.m" in MATLAB[®]).
+Cross-correlation and spectral analysis have proven invaluable tools for quantifying the frequencydependent characteristics of the human subject.
+The cross-spectral density function, or cross-spectrum $S{xy}(f)$, can be obtained from the random target x(t) and random response y(t) by taking the Fourier transform of the cross-correlation function $r{xy}(\tau)$, that is, $S{xy}(f) = F[r{xy}(\tau)]$, or in the frequency domain via $S{xy}(f) = X(f)Y(f)^$, or by a nonparametric system identification approach (e.g., "spa.m" in MATLAB®).
 The cross-spectrum provides estimates of the relative amplitude (i.e., gain) and phase-lag at each frequency.
-Gain, phase, and remnant frequency response curves provide objective measures of pursuit tracking behavior, irrespective of linearity, and are considered a most appropriate "quasi-linear" tool for obtaining a quantitative assessment of pursuit tracking behaviour [Neilson and Neilson, 1980].
-From the cross-spectrum one can also derive the coherence function which gives the proportion of the response signal linearly related to the target at each frequency: $(xy^2 = {}^S{xy}(f){}^2/S_x(f)S_y(f)$.
-Lynn et al. [1977] emphasize, however, that one must be cognizant of the difficulty representing tracking performance by a quasi-linear time-invariant transfer function, especially if the run is of short duration or if the target waveform is of limited bandwidth, as the results can be so statistically unreliable as to make description by a 2nd- or 3rd-order transfer function quite unrealistic.
-Van den Berg et al. [1987] chose four parameters to characterize tracking performance: low-frequency performance via the mean gain of transfer function at the 3 lowest of 8 frequencies in target signal, high-frequency performance via the frequency at which the gain has dropped to less than 0.4, mean delay via shift of peak of cross-correlation function, and remnant via power in frequencies introduced by subject relative to total power.
-Spectral and coherence analysis have been used to demonstrate that the human bandwidth is about 2 Hz for both kinaesthetic tracking [Neilson, 1972] and visual tracking [Neilson et al., 1993], a much greater relative amplitude of second harmonic in the response of cerebellar subjects in sine tracking [Miller and Freund, 1980], a near constant lag except at low frequencies in normal subjects [Cassell, 1973], adaptation to time-varying signals [Bösser, 1984], 2-D asymmetry in postural steadiness [Milkowski et al., 1993], and that normal subjects can form non-dynamic and dynamic inter-limb synergies in a bimanual tracking task [O'Dwyer and Neilson, 1995].
+Gain, phase, and remnant frequency response curves provide objective measures of pursuit tracking behavior, irrespective of linearity, and are considered a most appropriate "quasi-linear" tool for obtaining a quantitative assessment of pursuit tracking behavior (Neilson and Neilson, 1980).
+From the cross-spectrum one can also derive the coherence function which gives the proportion of the response signal linearly related to the target at each frequency: $C{xy}(f) = |S{xy}(f)|^2 / S_x(f) S_y(f)$, where $S{xy}(f)$ is the cross-spectral density between x(t) and y(t), and $S_x(f)$ and $S_y(f)$ are the auto-spectral densities of x(t) and y(t), respectively.
+Lynn et al. (1977) emphasized, however, that one must be cognizant of the difficulty representing tracking performance by a quasilinear time-invariant transfer function, especially if the run is of short duration or if the target waveform is of limited bandwidth, as the results can be so statistically unreliable as to make description by a second- or third-order transfer function quite unrealistic.
+Van den Berg et al. (1987) chose four parameters to characterize tracking performance: low-frequency performance via the mean gain of transfer function at the 3 lowest of 8 frequencies in target signal, high-frequency performance via the frequency at which the gain has dropped to less than 0.4, mean delay via shift of peak of the cross-correlation function, and remnant via power in frequencies introduced by subject relative to total power.
+Spectral and coherence analysis have been used to demonstrate (i) the human bandwidth is about 2 Hz for both kinesthetic tracking (Neilson, 1972) and visual tracking (Neilson et al., 1993), (ii) a much greater relative amplitude of the second harmonic in the response of cerebellar subjects in sine tracking (Miller and Freund, 1980), (iii) a near constant lag except at low frequencies in normal subjects (Cassell et al., 1973), (iv) adaptation to time-varying signals (Bösser, 1984), (v) formation of internal models of novel visuomotor relationships for feedforward control in the brain (Davidson et al., 2000) and confirmation, via simulations, of nonlinear control systems in the brain (Davidson et al., 2002), (vi) 2-D asymmetry in postural steadiness (Myklebust et al., 2009), and (vii) formation of non-dynamic and dynamic inter-limb synergies in a bimanual tracking task (O'Dwyer and Neilson, 1995).

-77.4.3.6 Graphical Analysis of Tracking Performance
+31.4.8 Graphical Analysis of Tracking Performance